Vintharas/js13k-spaceshooter/README.md

 ## TODOs

-- improve fps
-  - minimize gc thrasing. use pools
-    - in general minimize work update/render for objects the player can't interact with
-    - particles
-    - planets/suns/asteroids/elders
-      - use pools.
-      - remove objects when you're not in system their system
-      - load objects in new system
-    - bullets
-  - instead of creating everything in memory.
-Try creating all the data in memory, but not the game objects
 - ship radar to be more like arrows showing points of interest overlayed
   - switch on/switch off,
   - overlays on ship screen and show points of interest